sparkiyy/Compo/README.md

 Components are created using the `.component` suffix.
 This tells the plugin to register the component and show it in the inspector.

-Components can **currently** be descendants of one of the following two realms:
+Currently, components can **only** be descendants of the following two realms:

 * StarterPlayerScripts
 * ServerScriptService